CaliStyle/trailpack-proxy-cart/README.md

     // The amount of days before a Subscription will cancel from failed transactions
     grace_period_days: 5
   },
-  // Orders
+  // Transactions
-  orders: {
+  transactions: {
-    // The amount of times a Order will retry failed transactions
+    // The amount of times a Transaction will retry failed
     retry_attempts: 5,
-    // The amount of days before a Order will cancel from failed transactions
+    // The amount of days before a Transaction will cancel from failed
     grace_period_days: 5
   }
 }